 Getting deep, restorative sleep (between 2-4am), is also important to reduce our night sweats as well.
 When we sleep more deeply, blood flow is directed less toward your brain, which cools measurably.
 Your temperature regulation mechanisms are situated in your brain too.

 But the main thing about our deep sleep is that during this time of the night, the pituitary gland releases a pulse of growth hormone that stimulates tissue growth and muscle repair.
-That’s why, when we are lying awake between 2 and 4am, this release of growth hormone does not reach the threshold it needs to for healing and repairing our body.
-This is why I hear from so many women who don’t understand that their sore muscles and joints are due to not just low oestrogen, but also to not sleeping!
+That’s why, when we are lying awake between 2 and 4am, this release of growth hormone does not reach the threshold it needs to for healing and repairing our body, including healing our gut overnight.
+I hear from so many women who don’t understand that their sore muscles and joints are due to not just low oestrogen, but also to not sleeping!

 The lower that melatonin is before you go to bed and the lower it stays overnight, the more awake you feel.

 The more awake you feel, the busier your brain and the more hot flushes you have …. night after night, it happens … and over time, your brain and your hormones are now reading this as your ‘new normal’.